Battle of Rappahannock River: Background

-Four of the pursued ships were armed schooners under Captain William S. Stafford in the twelve gun Dolphin.
+Four of the pursued ships were schooners under the command of privateer William Josephus Stafford in the twelve gun Dolphin.
 The others were Lynx of six guns, Racer of six guns and Arab of seven guns.
 In all, the American schooners mounted 30 guns with 160 men.
 Most or all of these vessels were built in Baltimore.
 Captain Stafford had little alternative but to scuttle the schooners or fight.
 He decided to offer resistance and anchored his ships in line of battle with portside guns facing the mouth of the Rappahannock where the British would originate.

 Battle

 The largest of the American ships was Arab of over 380 tons but with a crew of only forty-five men, she was sternmost in line and was considered to be the most "war like" of the four.
 Dolphin of 300 tons was headmost and she was Captain Stafford's flagship, carrying ninety-eight men into battle.
 When the British came within sight of the American line, they first stopped to wait for the wind and the remaining twelve boats to come up so Polkinghorne took the time to rally his men.
 After a few more minutes the wind was still calm so the lieutenant ordered an attack in order to deny the Americans time to prepare defenses or escape.
 Polkinghorne sent a boat with the 12-pounder forward to commence an artillery duel with the intention of delaying the Americans but this failed when Stafford's ships all opened fire with a combined broadside.
 Lieutenant Polkinghorne decided to stop waiting at this point and he led his boats directly for the center two American ships, Racer and Lynx, each of 280 tons and with crews totaling seventy-six men.
 As the British closed range the Americans fired another broadside so Polkinghorne had his men alter course and head for Arab.
 When the British boats drew near there were three left, two having been hit and sunk by American fire.

 The remaining Britons boarded while shouting various phrases, Arab tacked to try to bring her starboard guns into battle but she was boarded before achieving this and so her commander ran her aground on the riverbank.
 Racer and Lynx were quickly taken, their crews surrendered as the British climbed on deck, others jumped over the side and escaped capture.
 When Polkinghorne went for Dolphin, Captain Stafford put up a stubborn fight and it reportedly took fifteen minutes to secure the vessel.
 Five Americans were wounded before Dolphin struck her colors and ended the battle, though casualties from the other privateers amounted to six killed and five more wounded.
 By the time the fighting was over the remaining British boats arrived and assisted in taking over 100 prisoners.